BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/Final_Tree/README.md

 Final Tree Overview:

--  Lucidum, this is a rooted tree with posterior values and colored according to organisms with and without lucidum.
+-  Lucidum is a rooted tree with posterior values and colored according to organisms with and without lucidum.

-- The absolute best tree is Lucidum_branch, this is a rooted tree with posterior values, has branch length, and colored according to organisms with and without lucidum.
+- The absolute best tree is Lucidum_branch, it is a rooted tree with posterior values, branch length values, and colored according to organisms with and without lucidum.